 If the company takes the order and the outsourcing simultaneously, the company will get higher earnings which would ultimately increase the reserves, and the company would be able to expand its capacity based on the market conditions and its order book.

 Advantages of Incremental Analysis

 - It helps to determine the costing of the business based upon the available resources of the company.
-The best utilization of available resources and to improve profitability metrics is achieved through incremental analysis.
+The best utilization of available resources and improving profitability metrics are achieved through incremental analysis.

 - It helps to utilise the excess capacity, which remains unutilised in case of the normal business process.
 The fixed cost remaining the same, the business gets benefited from the extra income, which is earned by the company, which aids in improved profitability.

 - In the case of high-value products, decisions arise from incremental analysis helps to add a margin for the business in the long term.
 Between two options Plan A and Plan B, the company will choose whichever would provide higher profit along with higher margins.